Finnish citizenship can be acquired by birth, on the basis of the parents’ citizenship, by application or by declaration

 Stricter requirements for acquiring Finnish citizenship

-The requirements for acquiring Finnish citizenship will be tightened in accordance with the Government Programme.
-Changes have already been made to the legal provisions specifying requirements for the period of residence, integrity and sufficient financial resources.
-The Ministry is also preparing to introduce a citizenship test.
+The requirements for acquiring Finnish citizenship have been tightened in accordance with the Government Programme.
+The provisions on the required period of residence, integrity and sufficient financial resources have been amended.
+A citizenship test will be introduced at the beginning of 2027.

 Read more about the Reform of the Citizenship Act